evennia/evennia/docs/source/Howtos/Tutorial-NPC-Listening.md

-# Tutorial NPCs listening
+# NPCs that listen to what is said

-This tutorial shows the implementation of an NPC object that responds to characters speaking in their location.
-In this example the NPC parrots what is said, but any actions could be triggered this way.

-It is assumed that you already know how to create custom room and character typeclasses, please see the [Basic Game tutorial](./Tutorial-for-basic-MUSH-like-game.md) if you haven't already done this.

-What we will need is simply a new NPC typeclass that can react when someone speaks.
+    > say hi
+    You say, "hi"
+    The troll under the bridge answers, "well, well.
+Hello."

+This howto explains how to make an NPC that reacts to characters speaking in their current location.
+The principle applies to other situations, such as enemies joining a fight or reacting to a character drawing a weapon.

 ```python
 # mygame/typeclasses/npc.py

 from characters import Character

 class Npc(Character):
     """
     A NPC typeclass which extends the character class.